How do you get your spouse out of the house if you want a divorce?

 So how can you force a spouse to leave the marital home?

 - Negotiate an Enforceable Agreement.
 While not exactly “forcing” your spouse to leave the marital residence, negotiating a settlement to marital issues is preferable to litigation if you can get the result you want.
 With the assistance of your divorce lawyer, you can negotiate a settlement in the form of a contract or court order (consent order) that requires your spouse to leave the marital residence within a certain time frame.
 If you have not had any luck trying to talk your spouse into leaving on your own, try consulting with a divorce attorney to assist you by making written demands or threatening a lawsuit.
 The key is to obtain an enforceable agreement that your spouse is vacating the marital residence within a specified time.

 - Divorce From Bed and Board.
 If after you have consulted with your divorce lawyer it is determined that there is no domestic violence, you do not wish to move out, and negotiation has failed, Divorce From Bed and Board is your best and only remedy.
 Divorce From Bed and Board is a civil claim that one spouse may file against the other prior to separation.
-These claims used to be knows as claims for “Judicial Separation”.
-Unlike a claim for simple Divorce, a Divorce From Bed and Board is a strictly fault based claim, meaning in order to prevail your spouse must have done something wrong.
-Removing a spouse from the marital home is not the primary purpose of the claim in law, however it is the practical result most Divorce Attorneys are looking for when they file these claims.
+These claims used to be known as claims for “Judicial Separation.”
+Unlike a claim for Simple Divorce, a Divorce From Bed and Board is a strictly fault-based claim, meaning in order to prevail your spouse must have done something wrong.
+Removing a spouse from the marital home is not the primary purpose of the claim in law, however, it is the practical result most Raleigh Divorce Attorneys are looking for when they file these claims.
 In order to file a claim for Divorce From Bed and Board against your spouse, you must allege and prove the following:

 - Spouse abandoned his or her family